Information For Authors

 6.8 Figures

-• Must be included in text document – but separate files are required to edition
+- Must be included in the text document, but separate files are required for the edition.

 6.9 PHOTOS (for CLINICAL IMAGE submissions)